 It’s been quite a while since we’ve looked into the setup and configuration of our Nanoleaf Aurora.
 Meanwhile, Nanoloeaf renamed the Aurora into “Light Panels”, redesigned the Nanoleaf app, added new features and we’ve extended our setup to the max set of panels.
 We call it Nano Muks.

 The Nanoleaf Aurora is quite different from other smart lights.
 It consists of triangular LED panels, which you put together in your own design.
 You attach the panels to your wall and fill them with colors and animations.

 You can control your Aurora with the Nanoleaf app, Siri, Alexa, and Google, as well as with the Nanoleaf Remote.
 And if you are into music, you can plug in the Nanoleaf Aurora Rhythm to visualize your favorite songs on your Aurora.

-Note, obviously we are deliberately ignoring the changed product name, because we like “Aurora” much more.
-Hope that’s OK for you!
+Note, obviously we are deliberately ignoring the changed product name here, because according to Google, you like the name “Aurora” much more.
+So do we.

 In this post, we will look into:

 - Who is Nanoleaf and what are their products?

 - How to create your own design and picture it on your wall?
 Note, all you’ll need is the Nanoleaf app!

 - How to mount your design?
 For this, you’ll need the panels =) and

 - All the options in the Nanoleaf app to fill your Aurora with different animations.
 By all, we really mean all options!
 No worries, we’ll guide you through “quick wins” for beginners and “I want to create my very own animation” for aspiring light designers.